drevops/renovate-drupal/README.md

-# Example to run RenovateBot for Drupal project as a self-hosted instance in CircleCI.
+# Self-hosted RenovateBot for Drupal

 ## Features
 1. CircleCI configuration to run a RenovateBot self-hosted instance (optionally).